ncerutti/xBRL-Forge/docs/JSON_INPUT.md

     // if only reports should be generated with no extension taxonomy, this key is omitted "taxonomy": {

+        // priority for combining taxonomies, the higher one wins!
+        "priority": 400,

         // this is the preferred prefix used for the taxonomy "prefix": "test",